Home Expeditions Premium Expedition Overlanding Guide

 May to October is the dry season across southern Africa — optimal for wildlife viewing as animals concentrate around water sources, and roads are at their most predictable.
 This is also peak season, with the highest prices and most booked accommodation.
 June to September is the most comfortable for camping temperatures, particularly in the Kalahari and Namibian interior where winter nights can drop below 5°C. November to April (wet season) brings dramatic landscapes, green vegetation, and baby animals but also flooded roads, impassable routes, and significantly higher malaria risk in Botswana's delta regions.

-This article contains affiliate links — if you book through our G Adventures or Villiers links, we may earn a commission at no additional cost to you.
-Vehicle and gear recommendations reflect the authors' research; always consult your rental operator for specific route requirements.
+This article contains affiliate links — bookings made through our GetRentACar, SafetyWing, and JetLuxe links may earn a commission at no additional cost to you.
+G Adventures is referenced editorially; we do not currently hold an affiliate relationship with them.
+Vehicle and gear recommendations reflect editorial research; always consult your rental operator for specific route requirements.